Fair Division Beyond Monotone Valuations with Applications to Equitable Graph Partitioning: Introduction

 In the context of indivisible items, envy-freeness is not a feasible criterion; allocating a single indivisible item among agents that positively value it will always result in envy.
 Hence, relaxations of envy-freeness have been extensively studied in discrete fair division.
 Of particular note here is the notion of envy-freeness up to one good ($\EFo$) \cite{lipton2004approximately,budish2011combinatorial}.
 Under this criterion, an allocation $\calA=(A_1, \ldots, A_n)$ of the indivisible items among the agents is deemed to be fair if, for all agents $i,j$, any existing envy can be mitigated by notionally shifting one item from $A_i$ or $A_j$.
 Specifically, when all the items are goods (i.e., have non-negative marginal values), we have the following version of the definition: An allocation $\calA=(A_1, \ldots, A_n)$ is said to be $\EFo$ if, for all agents $i,j$ there exists a good $g \in A_j$ such that $v_i(A_i) \geq v_i(A_j \setminus \{g\})$.
 In the case of all chores (i.e., when all the items have non-positive marginal values), an allocation $\calA=(A_1, \ldots, A_n)$ is said to be $\EFo$ if, for all agents $i,j$ there exists a chore $c \in A_i$ such that $v_i(A_i \setminus \{c\}) \geq v_i(A_j)$. $\EFo$ allocations are known to exist in the two non-exhaustive settings wherein either all items are goods \cite{lipton2004approximately}, or all are chores \cite{bhaskar2021approximate}. $\EFo$ allocation also exist in mixed setting of goods and chores (mixed manna), though this result holds specifically for additive valuations \cite{aziz2022fair}.

 The current work goes beyond monotone, increasing or decreasing, valuations -- in this paper, the marginal value $v(S \cup \{j \}) - v(S)$ of an item $j$ can be positive or negative, depending on the underlying subset $S$.
-Here, we obtain results for a further relaxation, namely envy-freeness up to three items ($\EFt$).
-We say that an allocation $\alloc = (A_1, \ldots, A_n)$ is $\EFt$ if the envy that any agent $i$ has towards any other agent $j$ can be resolved by shifting at most three items in or out of $A_i$ and $A_j$ combined (Definition \ref{definition:EFk}).
-Note that, for the specific valuation classes considered in this paper, nontrivial fairness guarantees (e.g., $\EFk$ for constant $k$) were not known prior to the current work.
+Here, we obtain results for a further relaxation, namely envy-freeness up to three edits ($\EFt$).
+We say that an allocation $\alloc = (A_1, \ldots, A_n)$ is $\EFt$ if the envy that any agent $i$ has towards any other agent $j$ can be resolved by shifting at most three items in or out of $A_i$ and $A_j$ combined (see Definition \ref{definition:EFk}).

+Notably, for the valuation classes considered in this paper, nontrivial fairness guarantees (e.g., $\EFk$ for any constant $k$) were not known prior to the current work.
+In fact, on the non-monotone front in discrete fair division, fairness guarantees were known primarily for additive valuations \cite{aziz2018fair}.
+Extending this important frontier, this work establishes that relevant fairness guarantees are feasible even under valuations that are non-monotone and not necessarily additive.

 {\bf Equitability.} Equitability requires that all the agents value their individual bundles equally~\cite{dubins1961cut}.
 For a cake division $\calI = (I_1, \ldots, I_n)$ this corresponds to the equality $f_i(I_i) = f_j(I_j)$, for all agents $i$ and $j$.
 Equitable cake divisions are known to exist for continuous and nonnegative valuations~\cite{aumann2015efficiency, dobovs2013existence, cheze2017existence, avvakumov2023equipartition}.
 This existential guarantee extends to other related valuation classes \cite{bhaskar2025connected}.
-On the algorithmic front, \cite{cechlarova2012computability} provides an efficient algorithm for computing approximately equitable cake divisions under additive valuations.
+On the algorithmic side, \cite{cechlarova2012computability} provides an efficient algorithm for computing approximately equitable cake divisions under additive valuations.
 The current work goes past additive valuations and develops an approximation algorithm for nonnegative valuations.